piglei/ai-vocabulary-builder/README.md

 ## Quick Start

+You can run AI Voc Builder either directly on your system or using Docker.

+### Option 1: Direct Installation

 This tool is developed using Python.
 Please use `pip` or other packaging tools to install it:

 ```bash